Insurance FAQs

 Am I covered if my tenant defaults on their rent payments?

-If you take out a Landlord insurance policy with Honey, when your tenant is in default, we may pay the net rental income up to 10% of your sum insured.
+If you take out a Landlord insurance policy with Honey, when your tenant is in default, we may pay the net rental income up to $5K minus bond entitlement.
 If your building is damaged to an extent that the tenant can’t live in it, or access to use your building is not possible due to damage to the property or strata title development, we may pay for loss of rent on the insured property for the time it is unoccupied.
 This benefit is automatically included in your policy and subject to terms and conditions in the Product Disclosure Statement.

 Am I covered if my property becomes unoccupied?